ouss150/mob-programming-challenge/README.md

 - create a .env file containing:
   - PORT = 3030
   - MONGO_URI = mongodb://localhost/dev-squad-806
+- create /app.js, just print a "hello, world" message
+- add a dev script in package.json to launch the server

 ### -------- Iteration 4 --------

 - create /config/mongodb.js
 - use the [Mongoose Introduction](https://preview.my.ironhack.com/lms/courses/course-v1:IRONHACK+WDFT+202006_PAR/units/ironhack-course-chapter_4-sequential_3-vertical)
 - connect to the database
-- you can test your code separately with nodemon
+- you can test your file separately with nodemon

 ### -------- Iteration 5 --------

-- create the app.js using the express doc's hello world example
+- update app.js
 - include the .env configuration
-- require the database config file ;)
+- then, require the database config file ;)
+- then, set the intial config for hbs and public assets

+- for the moment, let's **hardcode** a const users (an array objects)
+- each object has 3 properties:
+  - name
+  - email
+  - favorite-langage
+- listen to the PORT stored in .env

 ### -------- Iteration 6 --------

 - create the app's **get** routes:
 - /                         (renders home)
-- /my-dev-squad         (renders allUsers)
+- /my-dev-squad             (renders allUsers + pass **users** as a parameter to the view)
 - /add-new-ironhacker       (renders formUser)
-- /api/users            (respond an **hardcoded** array of user objects)
+- bonus: /api/ironhackers   (respond users as a json string :)

 - create the related views, with a html title only

 ### -------- Iteration 7 --------

-- add an index.css with some **basic** styling (you may use the code provided @ day-3)
+- add an index.css with some **basic** styling (you may use the code provided @ mod-2/week-1/day-3)

 ### -------- Iteration 8 --------

-- create a navMain partial to navigate the app (3 links)
+- create a navMain **partial** to navigate the app (3 links)
-- include [fontawesome](https://fontawesome.com/) in the layout
+- include [fontawesome](https://fontawesome.com/) in the **layout**
-- add a home icon to the navMain
+- add a home **icon** to the navMain

 ### -------- Iteration 9 --------

-- create an imageGallery view partial (without any styling)
+- create an imageGallery view **partial** (without any styling)
-- imageGallery expects an array of strings as argument
+- imageGallery expects an array of strings as **argument**
+- have a look to the app.get("/") route **before** coding your widget
 - the images are displayed with a hbs loop (iterate through **this**)

 ### -------- Iteration 10  --------

 - update home view :
-  - include the partial imageGallery
+  - **include** the partial imageGallery
-  - the partials argument comes from the route, update app.js accordingly

 ### -------- Iteration 11  --------

+- create /public/css/mod.image-gallery.css
-- code the css for the previous partial (imageGallery)
+- code the styling for the previous partial (imageGallery)
-- locate the file in /public/css/mod.image-gallery.css
-- use flex OR grid for the job
+- advice : use flex OR grid for the job :)
 - import the css module in index.css

 ### -------- Iteration 12 --------